medvm/widevine_keys/README.md

 ```

 Works only if the site does not require specific json-formatted data in the license request.
-And if it requires and you want to add its support, write to issues specifying the required json-formatted fields and the algorithm for their formation (if not static).
+And if it requires and you want to add its support, contact me [here](https://t.me/medvm) and we'll figure something out.
+Nothing is unhackable.
 </br> Examples:</br>
 1. Normal work: </br>
    ![Normal work](https://user-images.githubusercontent.com/43696206/145641480-bf3a07a6-2d6e-4dee-9398-b4ecdf8bf273.png) </br>